Pro Food India Expo 2026 Conference

 Digital Twins

-Stimulate In-transit forecast routes and troubleshoot potential disruptions during movement.
+Stimulate in-transit forecast routes and troubleshoot potential disruptions during movement.

 Sustainable Operations